-- Public open house was held in March 2015. - Preliminary engineering report and environmental document were completed in October 2016. - Caltrans approved the mid-day hours of operation assessment in December 2016. - Resolution of Caltrans comments on 100% design was completed in May 2017. - Civil construction contract bids were opened in June 2017. - Caltrans issued the encroachment permit for the civil construction contract in June 2017. - Civil construction costs exceeded the I-880 project budget, prompting BAIFA to revise its Express Lanes Expenditure Plan in June 2017.
-(See Program Cost Summary and Change Management Sections on pages 7 and 8.)

-- Project team reached agreement with Caltrans on pavement resurfacing scope and budget.
-This retires a major risk item for the project. - Caltrans median barrier construction contractor began work in April 2016.
-Work from just south of Fremont Boulevard in Fremont to just south of High Street in Oakland is approximately 64% complete including construction of express lane sign structure foundations.
-(See construction photo on page 15.) - Staff modified the opening date from spring 2019 to the end of 2019 as to account for coordination among contractors working in the corridor.
+- Public open house was held in March 2015. - Preliminary engineering report and environmental document were completed in October 2016. - Caltrans approved the mid-day hours of operation assessment in December 2016. - Resolution of Caltrans comments on 100% design was completed in May 2017. - Civil construction contract bids were opened in June 2017. - Caltrans issued the encroachment permit for the civil construction contract in June 2017. - Caltrans' median barrier construction contractor began work in April 2016.
+Work from just south of Fremont Boulevard in Fremont to just south of High Street in Oakland is approximately 75% complete including construction of express lane sign structure foundations.
+(See construction photo on page 16.)) - The express lanes civil construction contract was awarded; Notice to Proceed was issued in September 2017.